Joshuaamm7/NAFSI-Team-NourishOne/README.md

 # 🥦 NourishOne

+## Project Context

+This project was originally built by Team NourishOne for the NourishNet Data Challenge 2026 Hackathon.
+My primary contribution was data engineering, including cleaning, merging, geocoding, schema design, enrichment, and documentation for 737 verified food pantry locations.

 **One Tool.
 One Community.
 One Mission.**

 Connecting families, donors, and volunteers to food resources across metropolitan Washington, DC.